afrodynamic/interview-prep/README.md

    npm install
    ```

-4. You can run the tests for JavaScript solutions by running `npm test` in the root directory.
+4. You can run the tests for TypeScript solutions by running `npm test` in the root directory.

    ```shell
    npm test